“OK. I want one.”

 And, as I say, the same lightness shows up on the road.
 Corners and curves were easily navigated; roundabouts suddenly became fun.
-When I wasn’t aiming at pot holes for the sake of testing the suspension, they were no trouble to dance around.
+When I wasn’t aiming at potholes for the sake of testing the suspension, they were no trouble to dance around.

 In city sections, filtering was so natural it felt almost like filtering on a bicycle.
 Jumping from the line (i.e., accelerating from a traffic light) put me well ahead of traffic and out of danger, and did not require rapid gear changing.
-First gear goes a lot further than on my existing bike, probably even further than I realised because I never heard the engine strain.
+First gear goes a lot further than on my existing bike, probably even further than I realized because I never heard the engine strain.

 Getting up to motorway speeds was, in fact, easier than on my bike and holding that speed put no strain on the engine.
 Drew, the aforementioned level-headed salesman, made the comment that the Bonneville can “cruise the ton all day” and I’d certainly believe it.
-I pushed the bike to 90 mph at one point (a) and could tell the engine still had plenty more to give.
-The engine was not screaming, the way a Sportster does at such speed, nor was there any noticeable vibration (beyond the obvious vibration that would occur on any object travelling that speed).
+I pushed the bike to 90 mph at one point and could tell the engine still had plenty more to give.
+The engine was not screaming, the way a Sportster does at such speed, nor was there any noticeable vibration (beyond the obvious vibration that would occur on any object traveling that speed).

 I felt confident the Bonneville would have no trouble delivering Jenn and I to the beach or a country pub.
 With a little aftermarket love, it would be equally up to the task of carrying me across the length and breadth of Europe.
 And certainly I wouldn’t be the first one to try such a thing.
 In looking more into Bonnevilles I find that quite a few people choose them as touring bikes.